yudlin/scaloGramDemo/README.md

       Ta2, Fa2, St2, PSD2 = scaloGramDemo(scg, 5, 0.05, 0.6, 0.005, True)

-For Test Datsets:
+For Test Datsets:x
-      SCGwithResp.mat: Test data for SCG and respiration signal (from CEBS database). f04sSCGwithResp.mat: Test data for SCG and respiration signal (from experiments in FCU). fingerPPGwithRIIV.mat: Test data for finger PPG and respiration signal (from MIMIC II database). wristPPGwithRIIV.mat: Test data for wrist PPG and respiration signal (from experiments in FCU).
+        SCGwithResp.mat: Test data for SCG and respiration signal (from CEBS database).
+        f04sSCGwithResp.mat: Test data for SCG and respiration signal (from experiments in FCU).
+        fingerPPGwithRIIV.mat: Test data for finger PPG and respiration signal (from MIMIC II database).
+        wristPPGwithRIIV.mat: Test data for wrist PPG and respiration signal (from experiments in FCU).